Hardware Devices that Support GNU/Linux

 - The FSF has an endorsement program for devices that use 100% free software.
 Such a device Respects Your Freedom.
+Check here first to find hardware that is good to buy.
 You can learn about the certification requirements for the Respects Your Freedom program here.

 - If you're looking for a single-board computer (SBC) that supports free software, read this article about the SBCs available today.
 Some have workarounds, but some are fatally flawed and none are fully free.

 - If you're looking for a motherboard that is compatible with a free BIOS / boot firmware, see the list at coreboot.org.
 Note that some of the motherboards on that list may still require proprietary CPU microcode; you will need to do additional research to avoid that.